iamdcj/javascripts/core/asynchronicity/promises/README.md

 # Promise

-A `Promise` is an object which represents the resolution of an asynchronous operation. **The result of a promise can either be successful or failed.**
+A `Promise` is an object which represents the resolution of an asynchronous operation. **The result of a promise can either be successful or failed.** So, a promise will capture whether the async. operation was good, and return the result value, or if it was bad it will return why it failed.

 The returned `Promise` object is attached with callback functions to run based on the result of the operation - take the following asynchronous functional call example;